simpleCodify/Project-Echo/README.md

 # Project: “Echo”

 Echo is a spin-off of the popular game “Simon”, where the player essentially echoes the sequence of notes played by the game.
 The game signifies which “button” to press by flashing a light and playing a sound corresponding to that button.
 The game then adds that key to a sequence, that the player must echo.
 The player then has a certain amount of time to “echo” that sequence.
 As the player correctly inputs the sequence, the sequence grows longer and longer, and it becomes a battle of memory.
+Playing on Hard or Hell difficulty will also improve your relative pitch ability!
+Learn to distinguish the distance of notes relative to one another!

 ---